Hydraulic Lime, Which NHL?

 Things to consider

 It is important that the mortar is softer than the masonry.
 A softer hydraulic lime mortar will absorb and evaporate the moisture from the surrounding masonry, thus allowing it to breathe.
-It will also accomodate movement and thermal expansion and will not damage the masonry by wearing it away over time.
+It will also accommodate movement and thermal expansion and will not damage the masonry by wearing it away over time.

 This doesn't mean that softest is always best either though.